FTR (bus)

-FTR was a British rapid-transit bus system formerly operated in Leeds, Luton, Swansea and York.
+FTR was a British bus rapid transit system formerly operated in Leeds, Luton, Swansea and York.
 FirstGroup introduced the system, using 39 Wright StreetCar articulated buses in conjunction with infrastructure upgrades by local authorities.
 The vehicles were branded as "the future of travel", the operators claiming that ftr is Abjadic textspeak for the word future.

 Elements

 The FTR concept was made up of a bundle of simultaneously introduced innovations relating to the vehicle type, its configuration, the fare collection arrangements, consequent changes to infrastructure, and an integrated data-handling system for voice radio, vehicle location, real-time passenger information, on-board displays, vehicle diagnostics, and ticket machine data.

 Vehicles

 Each 'StreetCar' vehicle had a separate driver (or "pilot") compartment, resembling to some extent similar designs in continental Europe.
 Otherwise the vehicle itself was a modified conventional bus, with styling similar to contemporary trams and trolleybuses and a greater distance between axles to maximise the low-floor area for easily accessible seating.
 The vehicles were air-conditioned and had tinted windows to enhance the on-board ambience along with ergonomic seating.
 On-board information was provided using an "infotainment" screen which displayed the next FTR stop (in a similar fashion to Transport for London's i-Bus system) and information related to that stop including local attractions/facilities and connecting bus/train routes.
 The screen also displayed advertisements for local businesses.